This post may contain affiliate links. Please read our disclosure policy.

 spinach-artichoke-pinwheels close up

 I have been making this spinach dip recipe for many more years than I would like to admit but as hot appetizers go, it’s pretty much the best.
-Since I’m a big fan of pinwheels too, I knew combining the dip with the pinwheel pizza crust would be a match made in heaven.
+Since I’m a big fan of pinwheels too,ย I knew combining the dip with the pinwheel pizza crust would be a match made in heaven.

-How to make Spinach Artichoke Dip Pinwheels
+How To Make Spinach Artichoke Dip Pinwheels

 I shared my all-time favorite go-to for Hot Spinach Artichoke Dip, and as recipes go, it’s a pretty simple one that anyone can make.
 It’s a combination of cream cheese, mayo, spinach, artichokes, Parmesan cheese and seasonings all baked to melty, bubbly perfection.
-For this pinwheel version the dip is instead spread onto pizza dough, rolled into a tight log and sliced.
+For this pinwheel version the dip is instead spread ontoย pizza dough, rolled into a tight log and sliced.

 Spinach Artichoke Dip ingredients in a bowl.
 Spinach and Artichoke Dip Pinwheels with the dip spread out on pizza dough.
 Creamy delicious Spinach Artichoke Dip spread out on pizza dough and topped with mozzarella cheese.